yulonglim/tp/docs/DeveloperGuide.md

     2b1.
 TeachBook requests user to follow the correct format.
     Use case resumes from step 2.

-**Use case: UC?? - Delete a Student / Students**
+**Use case: UC?? - Delete one or more student**

 MSS:

-1. User <ins>list all the students (UC??)</ins>.
-2. User requests to delete a specific student / specific students in the list by giving ID(s).
+1. User requests to delete one or more specific students.
-3. TeachBook deletes the student(s).
+2. TeachBook deletes the students.
+3. TeachBook shows a success message.

     Use case ends.

 Extensions:

 * 1a.
-The list is empty.
+One or more given indices are invalid.

+    * 1a1.
+TeachBook shows an error message.

       Use case ends.

+**Use case: UC?? - Delete all the students in the filtered student list**

+MSS:

+1. User requests to delete all the students in the filtered student list.
+2. TeachBook deletes the students.
+3. TeachBook shows a success message.

+   Use case ends.

+Extensions:

+* 1a.
+The filtered student list is empty.

+    * 1a1.
+TeachBook shows an error message.

+      Use case ends.

+**Use case: UC?? - Give a remark to a student**

+MSS:

+1. User requests to give a remark to a specific student.
+2. TeachBook overwrites any existing remark of the student with the given remark.
+3. TeachBook shows a success message.

+   Use case ends.

+Extensions:

-* 2a.
-The given ID(s) is/are invalid.
+* 1a.
+The given index is invalid.

-    * 2a1.
-For all valid ID(s), TeachBook deletes the student(s).
-    * 2a2.
-For all invalid ID(s), TeachBook shows an error message.
+    * 1a1.
+TeachBook shows an error message.

+      Use case ends.

+* 1b.
+The given remark is empty.

+    * 1b1.
+TeachBook clears any existing remark of the student.

-      Use case resumes at step 1.
+      Use case resumes at step 3.

-**Use case: UC?? - List Students from A Class**
+**Use case: UC?? - List students from a class**

 MSS: